Skip to main content

 Barker Field Pathways

 Located along Mitchelville Road next to Fish Haul Creek Park, Barker Field offers a peaceful vantage point for soaking in famous Hilton Head Island sunsets.
-As you bike the boardwalk trail toward the picturesque Barker Field Observation Deck, you’ll pass behind the field’s soccer and baseball areas—keep an eye out for local teams sharpening their skills along the way.
+As you bike the boardwalk trail toward the Barker Field Observation Deck, you’ll pass behind the field’s soccer and baseball areas.
+Keep an eye out for local teams sharpening their skills along the way.

 Historic Mitchelville Freedom Park

-Ride through centuries of layered history at Mitchelville, the site of America’s first self-governed town of formerly enslaved people.
-This 16-acre park blends wetlands, forests, salt marshes, and beaches, making it a ride full of both natural beauty and historical depth.
+This 16-acre park carries deep history: it’s the site of America’s first self-governed town of formerly enslaved people.
+The landscape is beautiful too, with wetlands, forest, salt marsh, and beach areas, making it a ride full of both natural beauty and historical depth.

 Bike Rentals and Services